Skip to main content

 Early life and career

-Szubin entered public service in 2004 when he joined the United States Department of Treasury.
-During President George W. Bush’s administration, he served as Senior Advisor to the Under Secretary for Terrorism and Financial Intelligence.
-In that capacity, he provided counsel on matters related to financial crimes and counterterrorist financing, helping shape policy responses to emerging threats in the global financial system.
+Szubin entered public service in 2004 when he joined the United States Department of the Treasury.
+During the administration of President George W. Bush, he served as Senior Advisor to the Under Secretary for Terrorism and Financial Intelligence.
+In this capacity, he provided strategic guidance on matters related to financial security and counterterrorism financing, working closely with senior officials to shape policies that addressed emerging threats in the global financial system.

-On April 16, 2015, President Barack Obama nominated Szubin as Under Secretary for Terrorism and Financial Crimes.
-He appeared before the Senate Committee on Banking, Housing, and Urban Affairs that same year to discuss his qualifications and proposed agenda.
-In 2016, the committee approved his nomination; however, it was never confirmed by the full Senate.
-Despite this, President Donald Trump retained Szubin in the role of Acting Under Secretary during the early months of the Trump administration, recognizing his expertise and continuity within the department.
+On April 16, 2015, President Barack Obama nominated Szubin for the position of Under Secretary for Terrorism and Financial Crimes.
+He appeared before the Senate Committee on Banking, Housing, and Urban Affairs as part of the confirmation process.
+In 2016, the Senate Banking Committee approved his nomination; however, he was not confirmed by the full Senate.
+Despite this outcome, President Donald Trump retained him in the same capacity during the transition to the new administration, reflecting continuity in leadership for a critical area of Treasury policy.

 Cabinet tenure